 In February of 1958, Neal Cassady unknowingly gave three marijuana cigarettes to undercover agents in North Beach.
 He was arrested in April, convicted, and sentenced to five years in prison.
 He served two years, from May 1958 until May 1960, when he was eventually paroled.
 Neal was first incarcerated in the San Bruno County Jail, then at the Vacaville Medical Center, and finally San Quentin State Prison.

 This collection consists of various documents Monsignor Schmitt kept on his godson, Neal Cassady.
 The file consists of Schmitt’s notes and recollections, and also Colorado Probation Office records from the 1940s and the 1950s.
 Lastly, there are the six letters written by Neal Cassady to Monsignor Schmitt in 1958 and 1959, during the time he was incarcerated in California for the marijuana offense.
 Five of the letters are handwritten, and the last one, dated July, 1959, is typewritten on San Quentin letterhead using a portable Royal typewriter, purchased by Allen Ginsberg using money sent to him by Jack Kerouac for the purpose of buying Neal a typewriter to use while in prison.

 All six of these letters to Monsignor Schmitt appear in the book Grace Beats Karma: Letters from Prison 1958-60, published in 1993, along with fifty-six letters to Neal’s wife, Carolyn Cassady.

-For the first time ever, these letters will be on public exhibition at The Beat Museum, beginning in August.
+For the first time ever, these letters will be on public exhibition at The Beat Museum.
+Coming soon.

 This collection is on permanent loan to The Beat Museum, from a benefactor who wishes to remain anonymous.